parpalak/rose/README.md

 ## Usage
 ### Preparing Storage
 The index can be stored in a database or in a file.
-The storage is an abstraction layer that hides implementation details.
+Storage is an abstraction layer that hides implementation details.
-In most cases you gonna need a database storage `PdoStorage`.
+In most cases you gonna need database storage `PdoStorage`.

 Both indexing and searching require the storage.